vlacs/deprecated-vlacs-class-folders/README.md

 * Automatically archive student / class folders upon completion or drop.
 * Initial batch to insert current students, teachers, and classes.

-This system is meant to run on an internal VLACS server and will leverage the gData Python Client Library.
+This system is meant to run on an internal VLACS server and will leverage the GData Python Client Library.